Shibuya-kei: Development and popularity

 The most prominent Shibuya-kei band was Pizzicato Five, who fused mainstream J-pop with a mix of jazz, soul, and lounge influences, reaching a commercial peak with Made in USA (1994).
 As the style's popularity increased at end of the 1990s, the term began to be applied to many bands whose musical stylings reflected a more mainstream sensibility.
 Although some artists rejected or resisted being categorized as "Shibuya-kei," the name ultimately stuck, as the style was favored by local businesses, including Shibuya Center Street's HMV Shibuya, which sold Shibuya-kei records in its traditional Japanese music section.
 Increasingly, musicians outside Japan—including Momus, La Casa Azul, Dimitri from Paris, Ursula 1000, Nicola Conte, Natural Calamity, and Phofo—are labeled Shibuya-kei.
 South Korean bands such as Clazziquai Project, Casker, and Humming Urban Stereo have been said to represent "a Korean neo-Shibuya-kei movement".

 Shibuya-kei's prominence declined after its principal players began moving into other music styles.
 Momus said in a 2015 interview that the subculture had more to do with the area itself, which he called "an overblown shopping district".

+Shibuya-kei experienced a revival in popularity in mid-2024 after recordings by obscure mid-90s Shibuya-kei band Satellite Lovers were shared to YouTube for the first time.
+The band's third album Sons of 73 racked up 3 million views by the end of the year.

+The interest prompted an article in online music and culture magazine Outside Left, which revealed that Satellite Lovers had disbanded in the late 1990s due to low sales of their music.
+Despite the band's obscurity, the article was Outside Left's most read article in 2024 and led to the publication of a second article on Shibuya-kei, about Japanese composer Tomosuke Funaki whose Shibuya-kei compositions were released under the name Orange Lounge.